utxostack/utxo-stack-doc/docs/intro.md

 ## L1 programmability

 [RGB++ layer](./rgbpp.md) is an isomorphic binding (IB) layer between Bitcoin and a Turing-complete UTXO chain.
-We use Nervos CKB as the IB target for now, will expand to Cardano, Feul, and other qualified chains in the future.
+We use Nervos CKB as the IB target for now, will expand to Cardano, Fuel, and other qualified chains in the future.

 Every RGB++ UTXO lives on Bitcoin has a bound UTXO on IB chain, which is Turing-complete.
 To operate the bound rich-state UTXO, one must spend the UTXO on Bitcoin first with a commitment embedded in OP_RETURN, and trigger the transaction on IB chain with the proof of Bitcoin TX.